gliu20/gliu20.github.io/_posts/2019-08-27-midway-through-the-years.md

 1. It was popular (at least among the small sample)
 2. It included better contextual information than the next best option
 3. It was more explicit; it didn't use abbreviations that may be hard for users to understand

+Of course, the sample size isn't particularly large to be entirely conclusive, but given the data I was able to collect, I believe that was the best decision.

 ## Better controls
 ![Midway v3.0.0 marketing slide 2](https://gliu20.github.io/assets/images/2019-08-27-3-midway-screenshot-3.png "Better controls for interacting with the timebox")